SeraphimSerapis/seraphimserapis.github.io/source/_posts/2013-05-08-whats-in-your-bag.markdown

 In this case I need to get both my backpack and a tiny suitcase (which has the optimum size for handluggage).
 Basically I put everything inside my backpack that I mentioned above already PLUS more clothes and additionally this tech:

-- Razer Mako speakers (charged via USB) that spice up listening to Music / watching movies in the hotel
+- [Razer Ferox speakers](http://www.amazon.com/Razer-Mobile-Gaming-Speakers-RZ05-00500100-R3/dp/B004L2JPS6) (charged via USB) that spice up listening to Music / watching movies in the hotel
-- Apple Airport Express (the new one) for connecting to the hotel's LAN and having a real good WiFi
+- [Apple Airport Express](http://www.amazon.com/Apple-AirPort-Express-Station-MC414LL/dp/B008ALA2RC/) for connecting to the hotel's LAN and having a real good WiFi
 - LAN cable (to connect the Airport Express to the room's LAN port)
 - iPad 3 32GB wih 3G (for gaming and reading stuff)
 - Kindle Paperwhite (reading stuff, again)